Sohel-786/LMS/README.md

 **Admin**

-      Along with all the capabilities of USER, and Admin can also do,
+      Along with all the capabilities of USER, Admin can also do,

     - Create/Update/Delete Course
     - View Subscriber and Registered users count
     - Add/Delete Lectures of any course
     - No Need to Subscribe to view the lectures

 ## Screenshots

 - Home Page